abhistorm/FooRestaurant/README.md

-# Menjar
+# FooRestaurant
-> Menjar is a seamless food delivery web application.
+> FooRestaurant is a seamless food delivery web application.
 This app will help users place orders or book reservations for local dishes.
 It will allow users to have access to dishes from other cultures and denominations.